sourcegraph/handbook/content/departments/sales/commercial/index.md

      - Please calculate the amount for a deal as follows:
        - Self-Hosted = number of seats x [Self-Hosted Pricing](https://docs.google.com/document/d/1-IcQrLOUp_XPUPHB9n-IX7MOKJf_dJOJelMc9lDSb-c/edit#)
        - Cloud = number of seats x [Cloud Pricing](https://docs.google.com/document/d/1-IcQrLOUp_XPUPHB9n-IX7MOKJf_dJOJelMc9lDSb-c/edit#)
+       - If you are unsure, put 10 users and calcualte the price according to cloud or self-hosted pricing.
+If you are unsure of whether it is cloud or self-hosted, put TBD and use self-hosted pricing

 3. After every meeting:
    - Schedule 30 minutes after the call customer calls because: